SychO9/smf-docs/README.md

 This guide is provided with the hope that it will help both those who wish to customize SMF2.1 for the first time and those who have been around for long.

 ## Contributing
-All contributions are welcome, please don't forget to checkout your commit.
+All contributions are welcome, please don't forget to sign off your commit.

 ## License
 The MIT License.